-Figure 5: Theoretical and Experimental Moments, Specification 4

-The model hits the experimental moments related to the effect of Oportunidades on the leisureto-home time ratios of both fathers and mothers through the effect on the production shifter (number of children attending school) the fact that these remain untargeted in all of the specifications.
+Figure 3: Theoretical and Experimental Moments, Specification 3 tion shifter (number of children attending school) the fact that these remain untargeted in all of the specifications.
 However, specifications 1 and 2 fail to fit the experimental moments related to the effect of Oportunidades on the spouses' leisure ratio, and their individual leisure-to-home time ratios through the program's effect on the distribution factor z^A (i.e. the mothers' share of non-labor income).
 Both specifications 3 and 4 target these remaining experimental moments, improving the model fit in this regard as even though the model seems to be slightly under-predicting the effect of the program on mothers' leisure-to-home time ratio through its effect on z^A , this still constitutes a better fit than the one yielded by specifications 1 and 2.
 As aforementioned, a significant difference in the results obtained from specifications that leave these moments untargeted and these that target them is that we obtain a coefficient for z^A in the Pareto weight that is higher in the ones in which these moments are targeted.
 Thus, when evaluating policies aimed at using z^A as a lever of mothers' empowerment to induce changes in household behavior, the first two specifications would underestimate these policies' impact on the Pareto weight.